fjwright/REDUCE-IDE/README.md

 Main Updates since REDUCE IDE 1.11
 ----------------------------------

-* v1.11.1: The command `reduce-tagify-dir-recursively` failed on the REDUCE packages directory (at least on MS Windows) because the list of files is too long.
-Add a depth arg to `reduce--directory-files-recursively` to limit the recursion depth, which works around the problem.
-Handle errors better and improve tagging menu tooltips.
+* The command `reduce-tagify-dir-recursively` failed on the REDUCE packages directory (at least on Microsoft Windows) because the list of files is too long.
+Add a depth argument to `reduce--directory-files-recursively` to limit the recursion depth, which works around the problem.
+Handle errors better and improve the tagging menu tooltips.
-* Update the manual.

-* v1.11.2: Update the default CSL REDUCE command on Microsoft Windows to preserve the current working directory.
-* v1.11.3: Fix a bug in `reduce--current-proc-name`.
+* Fix a bug in the display of the current procedure name.
-* v1.11.4: On Microsoft Windows, remove special support for PSL REDUCE, which is not needed from REDUCE revision 6726.
-Note that if you have customized `reduce-run-commands` then you need to erase the customization, at least for PSL REDUCE, so that the command to run PSL REDUCE reverts to its (new) default value, which should probably be `C:/Program Files/Reduce/bin/redpsl.bat`, possibly with a different drive letter.
+* **Incompatible changes**:
-* v1.11.5: **Incompatible change**: Change `reduce-run-commands` so that a REDUCE command is a list of strings rather than a single string, which allows spaces in both the command and its arguments.
-Replace `XSL` by `NAME` in variables in `reduce-run-reduce`.
-* Automatically update option `reduce-run-commands` to new structure and save it. **Not quite right yet!**
+  * Change the option `reduce-run-commands` so that a REDUCE command is a list of strings rather than a single string, which allows spaces in both the command and its arguments.
+Automatically update a saved value to the new structure and offer to edit and/or save it.
+Add a facility to set the environment variable `reduce`.
+Better labelling of the customization buffer.
-* Update REDUCE Run internal variable names to include `--` and mostly to begin with `reduce-run--`.
-* On Microsoft Windows, run REDUCE directly rather than via the `.bat` files, which avoids the query "Terminate batch job (Y/N)?" when REDUCE is killed (such as by attempting to interrupt it).
-But keep the `.bat` commands for now for comparison.
-* Add a facility to set $reduce.
-Include a placeholder for future use to indicate use of a shell.
-Also, better labelling of the customization for `reduce-run-commands`.
-* **Incompatible change**: Rename `reduce-run-installation-directory` to `reduce-root-dir-file-name` and make it a directory file name rather than a directory name, i.e. remove the final directory separator, so that it can be used as the value of $reduce (which must be lower case).
-Move the hook definitions to the end of this section.
+  * Rename the option `reduce-run-installation-directory` to `reduce-root-dir-file-name` and make it a directory file name rather than a directory name, i.e. remove the final directory separator.
+This makes it suitable as the default value of the environment variable `reduce`.
-* Set default value for $reduce when REDUCE is run directly on Windows.
-* Remove error handling from `reduce-run--run-reduce-1`, which doesn't seem helpful.
-It leads to a second error `No buffer named *CSL REDUCE*` from the tidy-up code!  **Consider this again later.**
-* Declare `reduce-run-installation-directory` obsolete.  **Incompatible change**: Remove the option `reduce-run-MSWin-drives` and incorporate its use into the definition of `reduce-root-dir-file-name` without using any external programs.
+  * Remove the option `reduce-run-MSWin-drives` and incorporate its use into the definition of `reduce-root-dir-file-name`, without using any external programs.
-* Replace `$reduce` at the start of strings (other than Name) in `reduce-run-commands` with the value of `reduce-root-dir-file-name` before they are used.
+* Introduce the shorthand `$reduce` to be replaced at the start of strings (other than Name) in `reduce-run-commands` and `reduce-packages-directory` with the value of `reduce-root-dir-file-name` before they are used.
-* Add "($reduce = C:/Program Files/Reduce)" at the top of the customization buffer for `reduce-run-commands`.
-* Allow use of `$reduce` in `reduce-packages-directory`.
-* Set the default value of `reduce-packages-directory` to `"$reduce/packages/"`.
+* On Microsoft Windows, run REDUCE directly by default rather than via the `.bat` files, which avoids the query "Terminate batch job (Y/N)?" when REDUCE is killed (such as by attempting to interrupt it).
+Keep the `.bat` commands for now for comparison, but update the default CSL REDUCE command to preserve the current working directory.
+Remove special support for PSL REDUCE, which is no longer needed from REDUCE revision 6726.
+Note that if you have customized `reduce-run-commands` then you **may** need to erase the customization (at least for PSL REDUCE) and then re-customize it.
+* Updated manual.